Arbitrary Control of Entanglement between two nitrogen-vacancy center ensembles coupling to superconducting circuit qubit: Physical model and effective dynamics

 \section{Physical model and effective dynamics}

-The basic idea of this work is illustrated by the schematic setup shown in Fig.1.
-Two NVEs (denoted 1 and 2) with different frequencies are coupled to a superconducting circuit qubit in a SCM cavity.
-The circuit qubit is introduced at an electric-field maximum of the superconducting cavity.
-In contrast, each of the NVEs is separately placed at the corresponding locations where the magnetic field is maximum.
-The SCM cavity with quality factor $\sim 10^4$ and frequency $\omega_c$, serves as a quantum bus, which is electrostatically coupled to the qubit and magnetically coupled to the NVEs.
-The NVEs consists of $\sim 10^{11}$ negatively changed NV color centers in a diamond crystal.
+The basic idea of this work is illustrated by the schematic setup shown in Fig. 1.
+Two NVEs (denoted 1 and 2) with different frequencies are coupled to a tunable superconducting circuit qubit in a SCM cavity.
+The SCM cavity with frequency $\omega_c$, serves as a quantum bus, which is electrostatically coupled to the control qubit and magnetically coupled to the NVEs.
+The NVE consists of $\sim 10^{12}$ negatively changed NV color centers in a diamond crystal.
 The ground state of NV center is a spin triplet, which labeled as $^3A$.
 There is a zero-field splitting (2.88GHz) between the state $\left| 0\right\rangle $ ($m_s=0$) and $\left| \pm 1\right\rangle $($m_s=\pm1$) for the spin-spin interaction \cite{LloydSCi93}.
-We consider the ground state $|m_s=0\rangle=|0\rangle_{NV}$ and the excited state $|m_s=\pm 1\rangle=|1\rangle_{NV}$, and the corresponding transition energy is $\hbar\omega_{NV}$.
-The tunable qubit $Q$ is a transmon qubit, with ground state $|g\rangle$ and excited state $|e\rangle$, which are separated by level energy $\hbar\omega_T$.
-Meanwhile, the qubit is coupled to a nonlinear resonator which is used to readout its state or apply a driving microwave, as in related circuit QED experiments \cite{MalletNP09}.
-Through the nonlinear resonator, the qubit is driven by a microwave fields with tunable Rabi frequency $\Omega_{(t)}$ and frequency $\omega_{d}$.
-The NV center ensembles and the qubit may be tuned in and out of resonance with each other by controlling the microwave pulses.

-In our model, the transmon qubit alternately interacts with one of the two NVEs.
-So here, we fristly consider a combined system of a circuit qubit, a SCM cavity and one NVEs, in the frame rotating with the cavity frequency $\omega_c$, the corresponding Hamiltonian is given by ($\hbar=1$)
+We consider the ground state $|m_s=0\rangle=|0\rangle_{NV}$ and the excited state $|m_s=\pm 1\rangle=|1\rangle_{NV}$, with the corresponding transition energy $\hbar\omega_{NV}$.
+The tunable qubit is a transmon qubit, with the ground state $|g\rangle$ and excited state $|e\rangle$, which are separated by level energy $\hbar\omega_T$.
+The qubit is coupled to a nonlinear resonator which is used to read out its state or apply a driving microwave, as in related circuit QED experiments \cite{MalletNP09}.
+Through the nonlinear resonator, the qubit is driven by a microwave field with Rabi frequency $\Omega_{(t)}$ and frequency $\omega_{d}$.
+The transmon qubit is introduced at an electric field maximum of the superconducting cavity.
+In contrast, each of the NVEs is separately placed at the corresponding locations where the magnetic field is maximum.
+As the collective enhanced couplings are employed, here we introduce $g_{m}=\sqrt{\frac{1}{N}\sum_{i=1}^{N}|g_{m}^{i}(r_{i})|^{2}}$ to denote the average magnetic dipole coupling strength for each spin to the cavity, and the collective spin coupling strength $g_{eff}=\sqrt{N}g_{m}$, where $N$ is the number of spins \cite{PRL220501}.
+The presence of random local strain may inhomogeneously broaden the transition frequencies.
+The corresponding random shifts are $\delta_{m}^{i}=\Delta_{m}^{i}-\Delta_{m}$, where $ \Delta_{m}=\omega_{NV}-\omega_c$ is the average detunings.
+In the frame rotating with the cavity frequency $\omega_c$, and considering the detunings for the related transitions $\Delta_{T}=\omega_T-\omega_c$, $\Delta_{d}=\omega_T-\omega_d$, the Hamiltonian of the combined system is given by ($\hbar=1$)